Lost and Found (Mudvayne album): Music and lyrics

 Lost and Found was described as a hard rock album by Consequence of Sound.
 It includes elements of thrash metal.
 The song "Determined" (originally titled "Fucking Determined") utilizes elements of modern thrash and hardcore punk, while the song "IMN"'s lyrics revolve around suicide, a recurring theme in Mudvayne's songs.
 The track "Choices" was described by Gray as "the eight-minute opus".
 It is to date the longest Mudvayne song.

 The band sees the album as a return to the raw sound heard on L.D.
 50, with guitarist Greg Tribbett saying in an interview with Rolling Stone magazine "Instead of being all slick, we're definitely going for a raw sound on this record.
 The last one was pretty smooth and the first record, L.D.
 50, was raw, so we're kind of mixing it up a little bit."
 Matthew McDonough said he believed the music on the album would reflect a refinement of Mudvayne's complexly structured hard rock balanced against more melody than any previous album.
 Bassist Ryan Martinie added, "Our goal for the third album is to make music that pleases us because if it makes us happy then the rest will take care of itself."

-Many critics have claimed the album abandoned the sound from their previous albums.